 How final is the Hearing Officer’s decision?
 Can I move for reconsideration?

 The Hearing Officer’s decision is not subject to further agency review, which means once the final decision is issued, the BSEA will not re-open or reconsider the case.
-If you disagree with the decision, you must appeal it to state or federal court.
+If you disagree with the decision, you must appeal it to a state or federal court.

 How do I appeal?

+A Notice of Appeal Rights is attached to all decisions for your reference.
 You have 90 calendar days from the date of issuance (not the receipt) of the decision to appeal.
 You appeal by filing a complaint in Massachusetts Superior Court or in federal District Court.
 A court appeal is beyond the scope of this manual, but if you intend to appeal, you should seek legal advice because there are complex procedural rules and expenses associated with that process.

 When will the Hearing Officer’s decision be implemented?